jelastic-jps/iota-node/README.md

 <img src="images/install.png" width="515">
 </p>

-Once the installation is completed you may proceed to the Iota dashboard by pressing **Open in Browser** button in a successful installation window.
+Once the installation is completed you may proceed to the IOTA dashboard by pressing **Open in Browser** button in a successful installation window.

 <p align="left">
 <img src="images/success.png" width="373">